 As the new Master of Philosophy degree commenced in 2016, the Faculty of Science has developed a series of FAQs for students who would like to know more about the pathways to research and the differences between undertaking an Honours program compared to a Master of Philosophy.
 These FAQs are now available for download and are accessible to students via the following page on the Faculty website.

 When applying for honours through the faculty of science web interface you will be asked to upload a "proof of contact" / "expression of interest" document.
 For this purpose, please download and fill the School's Expression of Interest form.

 Please keep in mind the Faculty of Science honours application deadlines.

-Potential students from other states should be aware of the Honours Relocation Scholarship.
+In particular potential students from other states should be aware of the Honours Relocation Scholarship.
 This scholarship valued at $6000 is to facilitate students from interstate enrolling in an Honours degree in the Faculty of Science at the University of Sydney by assisting to defray costs incurred in moving interstate in order to enrol in the Honours year.
-The student must have a minimum SCIWAM of 80 and with the current terms must be moving from outside of NSW ( terms and conditions of the scholarship).
+The student must have a minimum SCIWAM of 80 and with the current terms must be moving from outside of NSW; see the terms of condition.

 The following people are available to discuss the honours program.

 |Carslaw 715||9351 firstname.lastname@example.org|

 |Carslaw 821||9351 email@example.com|

 The handbooks contain detailed information including assessment details, important dates, course outlines, an outline of the project requirement including a list of possible projects and supervisors.
 Students should ensure they have a copy of the relevant handbook.

 You should start with a general overview of the Honours Program.
 Then, for more details, consult the handbooks for Honours in Applied Mathematics (2017, 2018), Pure Mathematics (2017, 2018), and Mathematical Statistics (2017, 2018).